 - A. Should there be more qualified applicants than space available, a point system will be used to rank applicants and determine selection for admission to the Transition program.
 The following items will be used in consideration for ranking: - TEAS Adjusted Individual Score. - Non-nursing (NUR) courses.
-If an applicant has taken courses more than once, the highest grade will be used to award points. - Diplomas excluding LPN (5 points), Associate Degrees (10 points), and Bachelor's Degree or higher (15 points). - 3 points will be awarded to students currently enrolled at Wilson Community College.
+If an applicant has taken courses more than once, the highest grade will be used to award points. - Diplomas excluding LPN (5 points), Associate Degrees (10 points), and Bachelor's Degree or higher (15 points). - 3 points will be awarded to students who graduated from Wilson Community College's LPN program.